Site Section Links

 The final resolution of all issues for every individual will be accomplished in the next spiritual age, which we can call the Age of Judgment.
 This age of judgment will be inaugurated when the final issue regarding the human race has been resolved, that being our ability to ultimately believe in the goodness of the unfallen and to trust the creator and them fully.

 There are obviously different levels of believing.
-Those who have adequately believed will do the "judging" and the words of LOGOS will be the standard.
+Those who have adequately believed will do the "judging" and the words and deeds of LOGOS will be the standard.
 Every dogma, doctrine, concept, and idea will be looked at, and every issue will be settled once and for all.
 Every hidden facet of the truth about God will be revealed to everyone.
 Then everyone will know, whether they ever believed or not.
 Let the reader ponder that the word "judge" primarily means to save.